jbat10/KIT325/docs/Master Script Usage Guide.md

 3. **Document your actions** - note what tools you ran and why
 4. **Check output directory** after each operation to verify success
 5. **Keep original evidence intact** - work on copies when possible
+6. **Don't forcibly exit/kill the scripts** - use the 'exit' menu option so that outputted files can be hashed